 TherapyWorks offers Speech Therapy with Speech-Language Pathologists experienced in literacy and trained in specific reading treatment approaches, such as Orton-Gilingham.

-We offer Speech Therapy, Occupational and Physical Therapy both in person (in Illinois, Michigan, and Ohio) and through teletherapy (nationwide).
+We offer Speech Therapy, Occupational and Physical Therapy both in person and through teletherapy (nationwide).
 If you would like to learn more, or discuss your child’s specific needs, please don’t hesitate to reach out to TherapyWorks!